cloudflare/lua-resty-logger-socket/README.md

 Methods
 =======

-This logger module is designed to be shared inside an nginx worker process by all the requests.
+This logger module is designed to be shared inside an Nginx worker process by all the requests.
 So currently only one remote log server is supported.
 We may support multiple log server sharding in the future.

 [Back to TOC](#table-of-contents)